eiithel/PCB_english/Eagle/README.md

 ![](https://github.com/eiithel/PCB_english/blob/master/Images/board.png)

->If you order this PCB from a PCB manufacturer, DON'T ask for serigraphy.
+>If you order this PCB from a PCB manufacturer, **DON'T** ask for serigraphy.
 Indeed, there is a lot of "stop mask" issues during DRC checking and this problem can be simply resolved by deleting this layer.
-The explanation is that Serigraphy layer prints onto top or bottom copper.
+The explanation is that Serigraphy layer prints onto top or bottom copper and that isn't correct.